-- 27. The Movants have interests based on state law including at least the right to rely on statutorily instituted existing protections against biased, unfair competition in the services the Movants are required by law to provide.
-Such interests are sufficient to afford them due process protections, at least to the extent of notice and the opportunity to be heard. - 28.
+- 29. The Movants have interests based on state law including at least the right to rely on statutorily instituted existing protections against biased, unfair competition in the services the Movants are required by law to provide.
+Such interests are sufficient to afford them due process protections, at least to the extent of notice and the opportunity to be heard. - 30.
 Granting the relief requested creates no adverse consequence to the original applicant for federal lifeline-only ETC status, as redefinition of an incumbent's study area is not required as a condition of maintaining the applicant's lifeline-only ETC status.
 Rescission of the Commission's Order, to the extent only of redefining the Movants' study areas, in no way bars any subsequent applicant for competitive LEC status to seek redefinition of a Movant's study area subject to established law and due process considerations, including the affected Movant's rights to notice and to be heard.
 The requested relief is no impediment to competition consistent with established state law.

-WHEREFORE these movants request that the Commission reopen this much of the Order of November 2, 2011 as redefines the respective study areas of the movants, and thereupon forward to the Federal Communications
+WHEREFORE these Movants renew their request that the Commission reopen this Docket, grant the Movants' intervention, thereon review and rescind only so much of the Order of September 6, 2012 as redefines the respective study areas of the Movants, and thereupon forward to the Federal Communications Commission notice of such rescission with the request that the FCC concur therein by restoring the prior study area definition of each of the Movants.